 5. Speakers must follow guidelines set by their own institutions on the topics that relate to their work (see below for more details).

 Who can sign up as a speaker?

 At this time, only by association with research institutions in the Woods Hole area.
-Within these, students, researchers, techs, administration are welcome to sign-up within the intake period.
-For administrative reasons we will not take sign-ups during the year or for visiting personnel who are available less than 4 months of the year
+Within these, students, researchers, techs, administration are welcome to sign-up.
+For administrative reasons we will not take sign-ups for visiting personnel who are available less than 4 months of the year